jina-ai/jina/docs/cookbooks/hub/create-hub-executor.md

 f = Flow().add(uses='jinahub+docker://MyExecutor')
 ```
+We'll discuss more how to use hub executors in this {ref}`section <use-hub-executor>`
 ````
-A wizard will ask you some questions about the Executor.
+When you run the command above, a wizard will ask you some questions about the Executor.
 For the basic configuration, you will be asked two things: The Executor’s name and where it should be saved.
-The wizard will ask if you want to have a more advanced configuration, but it is unnecessary for most of user cases.
+The wizard will ask if you want to have a more advanced configuration, but it is unnecessary for most of use cases.

 After running the command, a project with the following structure will be generated: